-The Company's exposure to the risk of changes in market interest rates relates primarily to the \$5-million line of credit, which bears a floating interest rate of 5.25% per annum.
+The Company's exposure to the risk of changes in market interest rates relates primarily to the \$5million line of credit, which bears a floating interest rate of 4.75% per annum.
 As a result, the Company is subject to a moderate level of interest rate risk.
-All other financial assets and liabilities are non-interest bearing or bear interest at fixed rates (see also Note 16).
+All other financial assets and liabilities are non-interest bearing or bear interest at fixed rates.